-That said, the benefit to a workshop isn’t just for the participants.
-A company might schedule one to get employees up to speed on a new software.
-Or they may host a workshop with free pizza and drinks in order to promote a new product or build up publicity for their brand.
+That said, the benefit of a workshop isn’t just for the participants.
+A company might schedule one to get employees up to speed on new software.
+Or they may host a workshop with free pizza and drinks to promote a new product or build brand publicity.

 Workshops are also great for team-building, such as this blacksmithing workshop offered by the Crucible in Oakland, California.
-In this case, the skill isn’t what matters — few participants are likely to take up blacksmithing as a hobby — but rather the bonding experience and novelty of the activity.
+In this case, the skill isn’t what matters since few participants are likely to take up blacksmithing as a hobby.
+Rather, the bonding experience and novelty of the activity are what’s crucial.

 Finally, workshops can be a great opportunity for instructors, too.
-If you have experience in your industry but lack the credentials — or desire — to be a professor, you can run a workshop to share your expertise or even take your ideas on the road.
-Some writers find that workshops are more effective than book readings to get people to engage with their ideas.
+You may have experience in your industry but lack the credentials — or desire — to be a professor.
+In that case, you can run a workshop to share your expertise or even take your ideas on the road.
+Some writers find that workshops are more effective than book readings in getting people to engage with their ideas.

 The difference between a workshop and a course or class

-What distiguishes a workshop from a course, and how do you know whether you should market your event as one versus the other?
-The main difference, as we saw earlier, is that workshops tend to be more informal, while courses are more structured and sometimes lead to a certification.
+What distinguishes a workshop from a course?
+And how do you know whether you should market your event as one versus the other?
+The main difference, as we saw earlier, is that workshops tend to be more informal.
+Conversely, courses are more structured and sometimes lead to a certification.

 For example, if you wanted to learn a new language, you might enroll in a Spanish course and work your way up through Levels A1, A2, and so on.
 But if you already know the language a bit, you might choose an immersion workshop instead and focus on applying those skills.

 A course is often larger than a workshop, with less focus on participation.
-Lessons are delivered by an instructor instead of through hands-on experience, and an exam may follow.
+An instructor delivers lessons instead of through hands-on experience, and an exam may follow.
 The difference can be a little semantic, so don’t get too hung up on it.
 The important thing is to provide a thorough description of your event to make sure you attract the right audience.

 Where to host a workshop

-Once you have a workshop idea in mind, it’s time to find the right event space for it.
-But what is a workshop venue even supposed to look like?
+Once you have a idea in mind, it’s time to find the right event space for it.
+But what should a workshop venue even look like?
 Peerspace can be a great option because you’ll find everything from beautiful yoga studios to coworking spaces to a modern makerspace.
-Just filter the listings to include any amenities you need — such as Wi-Fi or A/V gear — and sort them by capacity, price, and location.
-Peerspace is ideal for touring workshop facilitators, since you’ll be able to rent a ready-to-go space directly from local hosts in any city you visit.

 How to plan a workshop